 Our top priority is to provide the best possible experience for customers in maintaining and protecting their systems.
 This month, we discovered a last minute issue that could impact some customers and was not resolved in time for our planned updates today.

 Please refer to the following site for more information: https://blogs.technet.microsoft.com/msrc/2017/02/14/february-2017-security-update-release/

 Merge Cardiology Solutions

 Vulnerability Reports: Merge continues its active survey of vendor vulnerability reports and additional information resources in order to remain abreast of threats announced by Microsoft and others.
 Security Bulletins are released by Microsoft on the second Tuesday monthly.
-Merge personnel immediately evaluate these bulletins to determine their applicability to our products.
+Watson Health personnel immediately evaluate these bulletins to determine their applicability to our products.

 Once applicable patches are identified, they are tested to make sure they will not adversely affect Merge systems.
-In the case of patches that are labeled Critical, Merge most often will make them available to customers in less than 5 days.
+In the case of patches that are labeled Critical, we most often will make them available to customers in less than 5 days.

 Internet Email Worms: